dyindude/labs/linux/201-lvm/README.md

 - Create an ext4 filesystem on the logical volume and mount it to `/mnt`
 - run `df -h /mnt` to see the available free space on the new filesystem.

-# Making changes to logical volumes
+# Adding block devices to logical volumes
 One of the advantages of using `lvm` for managing block devices is that it allows you to change the structure of the underlying block device and filesystem, often without having to unmount the volume or restart the system (as is the case when working with physical block devices).

 - `vgextend` can be used to add more physical volumes to an existing volume group: